mindis/snowplow.github.com/_posts/2014-01-08-five-things-that-make-analyzing-snowplow-data-with-looker-an-absolute-pleasure.md

 ...we are shown an actual list of the 17 visits, including the cookie ID and the time each visitor spent on the website.
 (Note that all but the 3rd visitor were visiting our website for the first time).

-It looks like the 9th visitor on teh list was on our website for a particular long period of time - let's click on "Event Stream" (circled above) to find out what he / she actually did on the website:
+It looks like the 9th visitor on the list was on our website for a particularly long period of time - let's click on "Event Stream" (circled above) to find out what he / she actually did on the website:

 <a href="/static/img/blog/2014/01/looker/session-complete-event-stream.JPG"><img src="/static/img/blog/2014/01/looker/session-complete-event-stream.JPG" title="Drilling in to the individual event stream for a particular session" /></a>